wordofwarning/wordofwarning.org/current/2026-emergency/afternoon/index.md

 <hr>
 **Parastu Mohafezatkar** · *Can You FEEL Me?*

-"It doesn’t matter what that word is called in your language; its meaning is the same for all of us.
+"It doesn't matter what that word is called in your language; its meaning is the same for all of us.
 Like a shared feeling."<br>*Can You FEEL Me?* is a remote participatory performance with empathy and responsibility at its heart.
 The audience enters a one-to-one encounter where they are no longer simply watching, but gradually become part of the world they are witnessing.Through a first-person perspective and an encounter that slowly unfolds, the boundary between observer and participant begins to disappear.<br>The question is: can we recognise something of ourselves in another person, even when we come from different places and do not share the same language or culture?<br>Can we understand another human being without sharing the same words or the same world?<br>And if we are given the opportunity to respond, what do we choose?

 Writer & Director: Parastu Mohafezatkar · Concept: Shahrokh Rad · Cast: Parastu Mohafezatkar & Sina Tavakoli · Music: Hasan Moinfar & Hosein Moinfar · Assistant Director: Ghazal Bakhtiary

+Parastu began her artistic journey at the age of 14 through journalism and reporting, later becoming a news program host.
+She was introduced to theatre through acting classes and stage practice, gradually turning her initial interest into a professional pursuit.
+Over the years, she trained in voice, expression, and performance, combining practical experience with academic studies in acting and theatre in Tehran.
+Her work spans short films, television series, small-town theatre productions, and university performances, which gradually evolved into professional stage and screen work.
+She has participated in several prestigious national and international festivals, earning awards, and continues to pursue deeper artistic growth and meaningful connections within the theatre community.

 Insta <a href="https://instagram.com/parastumohafezatkar5" target="_blank">@parastumohafezatkar5</a> with <a href="https://instagram.com/shahrokh_rad7" target="_blank">@shahrokh\_rad7</a> <a href="https://instagram.com/ghazal_bakhtiary" target="_blank">@ghazal\_bakhtiary</a> <a href="https://instagram.com/hasan_moinfar" target="_blank">@hasan\_moinfar</a> <a href="https://instagram.com/thisiscnaelnino" target="_blank">@thisiscnaelnino</a>
 <hr>
 **PHØBIA** · *I am sixteen and stupid*